The Early History of St. Mark Missionary Baptist Church I

 According to tradition, the church initially assembled in a brush arbor; by 1872 a building had been constructed which was enlarged in June of that year.
 The foundation for a new meeting house was laid in July of 1884.

-The first pastor of which we have record is the Rev. Ephraim Cordie “Cordie” White (ca. 1840-1899) who pastored the church from 1881 until his death.
+The first known pastor is believed to have been freedman and Kentucky native Stephen Coleman (1819-aft.
+1880) who came to Florence from Leighton after the Civil War.
+The first pastor of which we have a certain record is the Rev. Ephraim Cordie “Cordie” White (ca. 1840-1899) who pastored the church from 1881 until his death.
 In 1901 under the pastorate of White’s successor, Sumter Co., AL native Rev. Lawson John "LJ" Green (1864-1944) the present structure was built. "

 Source